albertobas/olive-oil-trust/README.md

 Every figurative member, as well as an end customer, of this simulation in Olive Oil Trust is then assigned a wallet address with fake Ether in the harhdat local chain, only for development purposes.

-Running `npm run hardhat:setState`, or `npm run start:setState` above instead of `npm run start`, will set a state to the local chain to represent tokens being minted and traded from an imaginative olive grower to a figurative end customer.
+Running `pnpm run hardhat:set-state`, or `pnpm run setup:set-state` above instead of `pnpm run setup`, will set a state to the local chain to represent tokens being minted and traded from an imaginative olive grower to a figurative end customer.

 ## Related posts